Mastering the Squat: A Comprehensive Guide

 The Bodyweight Squat: A Beginner’s Guide

-To become a bodyweight squat pro, follow these simple steps:
+To master the bodyweight squat, follow these simple steps:

 - Stand Tall: Stand with your feet slightly wider than shoulder-width apart, hips stacked over knees, and knees over ankles.